jgerstmayr/EXUDYN/README.rst

 Some important tests for the coupling between C++ and Python have been written by Stefan Holzinger.
 Stefan also helped to set up the previous upload to GitLab and to test parallelization features.
 For the interoperability between C++ and Python, we extensively use \ **Pybind11**\ , originally written by Jakob Wenzel, see \ ``https://github.com/pybind/pybind11``\ .
 Without Pybind11 we couldn't have made this project -- Thanks a lot!

-Important discussions with researchers from the community were important for the design and development of Exudyn , where we like to mention Joachim SchÃ¶berl from TU-Vienna who boosted the design of the code with great concepts.
+Important discussions with researchers from the community were important for the design and development of Exudyn , where we like to mention Joachim Schöberl from TU-Vienna who boosted the design of the code with great concepts.

 The cooperation and funding within the EU H2020-MSCA-ITN project 'Joint Training on Numerical Modelling of Highly Flexible Structures for Industrial Applications' contributes to the development of the code.

 The following people have contributed to Python and C++ library implementations (as well as to testing, examples, theory, ...):

-+  Joachim SchÃ¶berl, TU Vienna (Providing specialized NGsolve  core library with \ ``taskmanager``\  for \ **multi-threaded parallelization**\ ; NGsolve mesh and FE-matrices import; highly efficient eigenvector computations)
++  Joachim Schöberl, TU Vienna (Providing specialized NGsolve  core library with \ ``taskmanager``\  for \ **multi-threaded parallelization**\ ; NGsolve mesh and FE-matrices import; highly efficient eigenvector computations)
 +  Stefan Holzinger, University of Innsbruck (Lie group solvers in Python, Lie group node)
-+  Andreas ZwÃ¶lfer, Technical University Munich (FFRF and CMS formulation)
++  Andreas Zwölfer, Technical University Munich (FFRF and CMS formulation)
 +  Peter Manzl, University of Innsbruck (ConvexRoll Python and C++ implementation / pip install on linux / wsl with graphics)
 +  Martin Sereinig, University of Innsbruck (special robotics functionality)
 +  Grzegorz Orzechowski, Lappeenranta University of Technology (coupling with openAI gym and running machine learning algorithms)